gui3/gui3/README.md

 # Hi !

-I am an amateur developper and musician/producer.
+I am an french amateur developper and musician/producer.

-Along with this README
+To know more, you can visit my personal homepage at [**gui3.fr** (! not yet https)](https://gui3.fr)

-(will come) the sources of my new personal website, which you can visit for further information and much funny games, at [**gui3.fr** (! not yet https)](https://gui3.fr)
+---

 ## gui3.fr